Tegu: Endothermy

 During the reproductive season, Argentine black and white tegus can raise their body temperature by up to 10 °C above the ambient temperature (seasonal reproductive endothermy).
-This may be advantageous when coming out of hibernation, regrowing gonads, producing gametes (gametogenesis), mating and (for females) producing eggs and incubating them.
+This is conjectured to be advantageous for them when coming out of hibernation, regrowing gonads, producing gametes (gametogenesis), mating, and (for females) producing eggs and incubating them.

 Importance

-Tegus are hunted for their meat, fat and skins.
+Tegus are traditionally hunted for their meat, fat, and hides.

-Argentine black and white tegus are kept as pets.
+Argentine black and white tegus are widely and successfully bred and kept as pets, with red tegus being slightly less common in the hobby but still present.
+Additionally, Dracaena guianensis, the northern caiman lizard, is growing in popularity among breeders and hobbyists.

-Some species have become invasive species in the US states of Florida and southern Georgia.
+Some species have become invasive in the U.S. state of Florida and southern parts of Georgia.

+Invasive populations in the United States

+The Argentine black and white tegus (Salvator merianae) have established breeding colonies in multiple areas of Florida beyond their native territory including southern Miami-Dade and southwest Charlotte and west-central Hillsborough and eastern St. Lucie counties and southern Georgia.
+Tegus are generalist omnivores and efficient egg predators that threaten ground-nesting birds and reptiles (including gopher tortoises and alligators) and may affect Everglades restoration efforts.
+In Florida, tegus are listed as a Prohibited Species and cannot be possessed without a permit.
+Experimental work by the U.S. Geological Survey indicates the species can survive winters under semi-natural conditions well beyond its current invasive range, suggesting potential for further spread if released.
+The species distribution models show that suitable climate conditions exist outside the Florida peninsula during current and projected time periods.

 Genera

 "Tegu" generally refers to species of lizard in the genus Tupinambis, which belongs to the family Teiidae.
 Not all lizards known as tegus belong to the same genus.
 The word "tegu" may refer to species in any of the following genera: